team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 ## Somatic variant calling

 The variant calling was performed using `CaVEMan` and `cgpPindel` somatic callers.
 To see the samples pairs used as tumour-normal for the calling see [metadata/8117-biosample_manifest-completed.tsv](../metadata/8117-biosample_manifest-completed.tsv).
 Metadata for the samples can be located in the[metadata/8117_2744_metadata.tsv](../metadata/8117_2744_metadata.tsv) table.
 Functional annotation was done with ENSEMBL v103 Variant Effect Predictor (VEP).
-All jobs of these steps were performed inside an internal pipeline however the running for all the callers and variant effect prediction were the same as the ones used below.

 ####  **STEP 1- CAVEMAN v1.15.1 SNV calling  **